In this article:

 It is recommended to keep an extra pair handy when you venture out of the house for a long period.

 - When you go shopping for socks, look for those that are made of natural, skin-friendly fabrics that soak up the sweat while allowing your feet to breathe.
-Cotton or wool socks may seem like the best bet for this purpose, but wrongly so.
+Cotton or wool socks may seem like the best bet for this purpose, this is not necessarily so.

 While cotton helps absorb the sweat from the feet, it does not wick it away from the skin, which can cause your feet to blister.
 Instead, opt for certain acrylic fiber varieties, synthetic blends, and special knits that are designed to wick the moisture away from your feet in order to keep them dry.